vallettea/koala/README.md

 sp.clean_pointers()
 ```

 **Warning:** this implies that Cells concerned by these functions will be fixed permanently.
 If you evaluate a cell whose modified parents are separated by a pointer, you may encounter errors.
 WIP: we are working on automatic detection of the required pointers.

 #### Outputs

 You can specify the outputs you need.
-In this case, all Cells not concerned in the calculation of these output Cell will be discarded, and your graph size wil be reduced.
+In this case, all Cells not concerned in the calculation of these output Cell will be discarded, and your graph size will be reduced.

 ```
 sp = sp.gen_graph(inputs=['Sheet1!A1'], outputs=['Sheet1!D1', Sheet1!D2])